 Structure and elements of the retreat

 The nine-day loving-kindness retreat is comprised of different elements designed to keep the practice of metta as continuous as possible.
 The sessions of each element performs its own function.
 Guided sessions and teachings are focused on healing the heart and generating positive attitudes.
 The meditation sessions are for following the instructions for metta-jhana.
-The whole retreat is silent except for the chanting and Q & A sessions each day.
+The whole retreat is silent except for the daily chanting sessions and personal interviews.
 The five precepts are observed during the retreat to give structure and maintain harmony.
 The various elements should be studied and practiced as a whole for the best results.

 - Daily Schedule